 - A certified copy of the record or license of the court which admitted you to practice in such country; and

 - At least three (3) letters from attorneys or judges in such country certifying that you are in good standing at that bar, or were in good standing at that bar when you left that country.

 - Documents provided to the Board of Law Examiners must be translated to English by a certified translator with a copy of the original text provided.

 MPRE Requirements: Applicants seeking admission by examination score (bar examination in Tennessee or transferred UBE score) must achieve a score of 82 or higher to be eligible for admission.
-To be valid, the MPRE score must have been earned within two years of successful completion of the bar examination in Tennessee or the UBE score transfer application date, except as provided below.
-For example, an MPRE score of 82 or higher from the August 2018 MPRE administration will be valid through the July 2020 bar examination administration.
+To be valid, the MPRE score must have been earned within two years of successful completion of the bar examination in Tennessee or the date the UBE score being transferred to Tennessee was earned, except as provided below.
+(If the score has expired, the applicant must take the MPRE again.)
+For example, an MPRE score of 82 or higher from the August 2023 MPRE administration will be valid through the July 2025 bar examination administration.